ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 nobody else can use that bathroom.
 Now you're free to do your business, then you return the key to the hook on the wall for the next person.

-Unlike a bathroom key however, mutexes are only _conceptual_ locks, and they only operate on the honor system.
+Unlike a bathroom key however, mutexes are only _conceptual_ locks, not _real_ locks, and as such they operate on the honor system.

-If you forget to lock the mutex the system won't stop you from accessing the data anyways.
+If you forget to lock the mutex the system won't stop you from accessing the data anyways, there's no actual link between the data being locked and the lock itself, we need to trust the programmers to respect the agreement (always a risky prospect).
-In fact, only the program author knows _what_ conceptual resource they actually intend that mutex to represent, and hopefully that programmer documented it somewhere.

-In this case, we've addressed the data-race within `withdraw` and `deposit` using mutexes, but we've still got a problem with the `transfer` function.
+In this case, we've addressed the data-race within `withdraw` and `deposit` using mutexes, but we've still got a problem within the `transfer` function.

-We're properly using mutexes to protect our critical code within each smaller operation, but what happens if our `transfer` function is pre-empted in-between the calls to `withdraw` and `deposit`?
+We're properly using **mutexes** to protect our critical code within each smaller operation, but let's revisit the `transfer` function.
+What happens if a thread is pre-empted while running the `transfer` function between the calls to `withdraw` and `deposit`?
 It's possible that money has been withdrawn from an account, but hasn't yet been deposited in the other.
-This is an inconsistent state of the system, as the money has temporarily disappeared, and this can result in _very_ strange behaviour.
+This is an inconsistent state of the system, as the money has temporarily disappeared.
+This can result in _very_ strange behaviour.

-If we print out all account balances at any time while transfers are happening, we might see that money is missing from the system, even if we obtain the locks for each individual account.
+Let's say we have a `report` function which prints out all account balances.
+If it runs while transfers are happening, we might see that the total money we've counted within the system is incorrect, even if we obtain the locks for each individual account.

 ```go
 func report() {